suhasHere/moq-drafts/container/draft-nandakumar-moq-loc.md

 The encoded audio data MUST conform to format as defined in Section 2 of [!@WC-OPUS] when the bitstream is in opus format.
 Bitstream of ogg format MUST NOT be used.

-# Payload Metadata
+# Payload Header Data

-This section specifies mandatory metadata that needs to be carried out as payload metadata.
-For optional metadata, an extensible framework is provided.
+This section specified metadata that needs to be carried out as payload metadata.
+Payload metadata provides necessary information for intermediaries to perform necessary switching decisions when the payload is inaccessible, possibly due to encryption.

+Section ((#reg)) provides framework for registering new payload metadata fields that aren't defined by this specification

-## Common Metadata
+## Common Header Data

 Following metadata MUST be captures for each media frame

-*Sequence Number* identifies a sequentially increasing integer that is incremented per encoded media frame.
+*Sequence Number* identifies a sequentially increasing variable length integer that is incremented per encoded media frame.

 *Encoding Timestamp in Microsecond* capture the wall-clock time of the encoded media frame.

+## Video Metadata
+ TODO fill this

+## Audio Metadata

+*Audio Level* captures the magnitude of the audio level of the corresponding audio frame and valus in encoded in 7 bits as defined in the Section 3 of RFC6464

 # Metadata Registration

 This section details the procedures to register metadata field that might be useful for a particular class of media applications.
-This subsection further defines metadata for audio and

-## Audio Metadata

-## Video Metadata

-## Optional Fields
+Resistering a given metadata field requires following attributes to be specified

+*name* User friendly identifier for the metadata.
+*datatype* for the representing the metadata on wire *id* a varint ien

 # Payload Encryption